Skip to content

 Comet 4

-Comet 4 is the representative branch of the de Havilland Comet family, capturing the mature long-range branch that returned the line to transatlantic passenger service.
+Comet 4 is a retired member of the de Havilland Comet family, known for the mature long-range branch that returned the line to transatlantic passenger service.

 Range 3,225 nm · Entry 1958